k21971/EvilHack/doc/evilhack-changelog.md

   via prayer
 - Fix: early-game crash caused by invalid magic chest call (floor obj)
 - Fix: count human corpses as same race sacrifice for vampires
+- Fix: proper feedback/livelogging when a monster sacrifies the Amulet of Yendor